RiotMachine/ArtistsForArtists/README.md

 #### Artist-specific URLs

 Each artist-specific URL contains an About Me page and Works index.

-- About Me

 The About Me page text is customizable using Markdown formatting.
 The basic design is a segment of text and an artist portrait.

-- Works

-    This index lists all of an artist's works in our database.
+The Works index lists all of an artist's works in our database.
 Each work is accessible through a hyperlink on this page.

 #### Settings pages

 There are three settings pages.

-- My Account

-	This page displays a summary of the user's account.
+My Account displays a summary of the user's account.

-- Settings

-	Here users can see and changes prefs, and also their password.
+In Settings users can see and changes prefs, and also their password.

-- My Subdomain

-	Artists can change subdomain settings as well as add, edit, or delete work.
+In My Subdomain artists can change subdomain settings as well as add, edit, or delete work.

 ### Architecture